copyrightexceptions/copyrightexceptions.eu/content/implementations/MT/info53i.md

 jurisdictions:
 - MT
 score: 3
-description: "This exception allows for the reproduction, translation, distribution or communication to the public of a work for the benefit of people with a disability, which are directly related to the disability and on a non-commercial nature, to the extent required by the specific disability."
+description: "This exception allows for the incidental inclusion of a work or other subject matter in other material."
 beneficiaries:
-- people with a disability
+- any user
 purposes:
-- for the benefit of people with a disability
+- no specific purpose (the use has to be incidental)
 usage:
-- reproduction
-- translation
-- distribution
+- any use
-- communication to the public
 subjectmatter:
 - works
 - databases